With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Adventist Glenoaks Hospital Behavioral Health Services is a mental health treatment center in Glendale Heights, IL, located at 701 Winthrop Avenue, 60139 zip code area.
 Adventist Glenoaks Hospital Behavioral Health Services provides hospital inpatient treatment.
-Adventist Glenoaks Hospital Behavioral Health Services offers behavior modification, psychotropic medication and activity therapy to seniors 65 or older, young adults and adults.
-Adventist Glenoaks Hospital Behavioral Health Services also supports seniors or older adults, people with serious mental illness and people requiring dual diagnosis treatment.
-Additional services at Adventist Glenoaks Hospital Behavioral Health Services consist of diet and exercise counseling, mentoring/peer support/consumer-run services and chronic disease/illness management.
+Adventist Glenoaks Hospital Behavioral Health Services offers integrated dual diagnosis disorder treatment, psychotropic medication and group therapy to young adults, adults and seniors 65 or older.
+Adventist Glenoaks Hospital Behavioral Health Services also supports people with serious mental illness, people requiring dual diagnosis treatment and seniors or older adults.
+Additional services at Adventist Glenoaks Hospital Behavioral Health Services consist of integrated primary care services, diet and exercise counseling and suicide prevention services.

 Learn MoreEvangelical Child And Family Agency is a mental health clinic in Wheaton, Illinois, located at 1530 North Main Street, 60187.
 Evangelical Child And Family Agency offers outpatient treatment.
-Evangelical Child And Family Agency provides dialectical behavior therapy, trauma therapy and activity therapy to children / adolescents, adults and young adults.
-Some other services provided by Evangelical Child And Family Agency include case management, intensive case management and psychosocial rehabilitation services.
+Evangelical Child And Family Agency provides trauma therapy, couples/family therapy and individual psychotherapy to seniors 65 or older, children / adolescents and adults.
+Some other services provided by Evangelical Child And Family Agency include court-ordered outpatient treatment, intensive case management and family psychoeducation.

 Learn MoreDu Page County Health Department Behavioral Health Services is a mental health clinic in Wheaton, IL, located at 111 North County Farm Road, 60187 zip code area.
 Du Page County Health Department Behavioral Health Services provides outpatient treatment.
-Du Page County Health Department Behavioral Health Services offers dialectical behavior therapy, individual psychotherapy and trauma therapy to seniors 65 or older, young adults and children / adolescents.
-Du Page County Health Department Behavioral Health Services also supports clients referred from the court/judicial system, children/adolescents with serious emotional disturbance and people with serious mental illness.
-Additional services offered at Du Page County Health Department Behavioral Health Services include intensive case management, housing services and suicide prevention services.
+Du Page County Health Department Behavioral Health Services offers group therapy, psychotropic medication and behavior modification to seniors 65 or older, children / adolescents and adults.
+Du Page County Health Department Behavioral Health Services also supports children/adolescents with serious emotional disturbance, people with serious mental illness and people requiring dual diagnosis treatment.
+Additional services offered at Du Page County Health Department Behavioral Health Services include case management, intensive case management and housing services.

 Learn MoreDu Page County Health Department Community Center is a mental health treatment clinic in Wheaton, Illinois, located at 115 North County Farm Road, in the 60187 zip code.
-Du Page County Health Department Community Center provides residential treatment, partial hospitalization/day treatment and outpatient treatment.
-Du Page County Health Department Community Center provides cognitive behavioral therapy, individual psychotherapy and psychotropic medication to seniors 65 or older, adults and children / adolescents.
-Du Page County Health Department Community Center also supports clients referred from the court/judicial system, people requiring dual diagnosis treatment and children/adolescents with serious emotional disturbance.
-Additional services provided by Du Page County Health Department Community Center consist of psychosocial rehabilitation services, suicide prevention services and case management.
+Du Page County Health Department Community Center provides outpatient treatment, residential treatment and partial hospitalization/day treatment.
+Du Page County Health Department Community Center provides cognitive behavioral therapy, couples/family therapy and trauma therapy to adults, seniors 65 or older and young adults.
+Du Page County Health Department Community Center also supports people requiring dual diagnosis treatment, people with serious mental illness and children/adolescents with serious emotional disturbance.
+Additional services provided by Du Page County Health Department Community Center consist of case management, psychosocial rehabilitation services and suicide prevention services.

 Learn MoreBehavioral Health Services Of Central Dupage Hospital is a mental health facility in Winfield, IL, located at 27w350 High Lake Road, 60190 zip code area.
-Behavioral Health Services Of Central Dupage Hospital provides partial hospitalization/day treatment and outpatient treatment.
-Behavioral Health Services Of Central Dupage Hospital provides couples/family therapy, group therapy and individual psychotherapy to seniors 65 or older, young adults and adults.
-Behavioral Health Services Of Central Dupage Hospital also supports people requiring dual diagnosis treatment and transitional age young adults.
+Behavioral Health Services Of Central Dupage Hospital provides outpatient treatment and partial hospitalization/day treatment.
+Behavioral Health Services Of Central Dupage Hospital provides group therapy, integrated dual diagnosis disorder treatment and cognitive behavioral therapy to children / adolescents, seniors 65 or older and young adults.
+Behavioral Health Services Of Central Dupage Hospital also supports transitional age young adults and people requiring dual diagnosis treatment.
 Additional services offered by Behavioral Health Services Of Central Dupage Hospital consist of illness management and recovery and education services.

 Learn MoreCentral Dupage Hospital Psychiatry Units is a mental health treatment center in Winfield, Illinois, located at 25 North Winfied Road, part of the 60190 zip code.
-Central Dupage Hospital Psychiatry Units provides telemedicine/telehealth and hospital inpatient treatment.
-Central Dupage Hospital Psychiatry Units also offers couples/family therapy, integrated dual diagnosis disorder treatment and individual psychotherapy to children / adolescents, adults and young adults.
+Central Dupage Hospital Psychiatry Units provides hospital inpatient treatment and telemedicine/telehealth.
+Central Dupage Hospital Psychiatry Units also offers electroconvulsive therapy, group therapy and trauma therapy to adults, young adults and children / adolescents.
 Central Dupage Hospital Psychiatry Units supports seniors or older adults.
 Central Dupage Hospital Psychiatry Units also provides integrated primary care services, case management and suicide prevention services.

 Learn MoreDu Page County Health Department East Public Health Center is a mental health clinic in Lombard, IL, located at 1111 East Jackson Street, in the 60148 zip code.
 Du Page County Health Department East Public Health Center provides outpatient treatment.
-Du Page County Health Department East Public Health Center offers cognitive behavioral therapy, dialectical behavior therapy and individual psychotherapy to young adults, children / adolescents and seniors 65 or older.
-Du Page County Health Department East Public Health Center also supports children/adolescents with serious emotional disturbance, people requiring dual diagnosis treatment and people with serious mental illness.
-More services at Du Page County Health Department East Public Health Center include case management, diet and exercise counseling and suicide prevention services.
+Du Page County Health Department East Public Health Center offers psychotropic medication, dialectical behavior therapy and trauma therapy to children / adolescents, seniors 65 or older and adults.
+Du Page County Health Department East Public Health Center also supports people with serious mental illness, people requiring dual diagnosis treatment and children/adolescents with serious emotional disturbance.
+More services at Du Page County Health Department East Public Health Center include case management, suicide prevention services and family psychoeducation.

 Learn MoreKenneth Young Center is a mental health center in Elk Grove Village, Illinois, located at 1001 Rohlwing Road, 60007 zip code.
 Kenneth Young Center provides outpatient treatment.
-Kenneth Young Center offers cognitive behavioral therapy, psychotropic medication and group therapy to seniors 65 or older, young adults and adults.
-Kenneth Young Center also supports people with serious mental illness, seniors or older adults and people with trauma.
-More services available at Kenneth Young Center include family psychoeducation, mentoring/peer support/consumer-run services and psychosocial rehabilitation services.
+Kenneth Young Center offers dialectical behavior therapy, couples/family therapy and individual psychotherapy to seniors 65 or older, young adults and adults.
+Kenneth Young Center also supports people with trauma, LGBT and people requiring dual diagnosis treatment.
+More services available at Kenneth Young Center include psychosocial rehabilitation services, supported employment and intensive case management.

 Learn MoreAdolescent Growth is a mental health treatment center in Lombard, IL, located at 19 West 706 13th Place, 60148 zip code area.
-Adolescent Growth provides partial hospitalization/day treatment, outpatient treatment and residential treatment.
-Adolescent Growth offers behavior modification, group therapy and individual psychotherapy to children / adolescents.
-Adolescent Growth also supports children/adolescents with serious emotional disturbance, people requiring dual diagnosis treatment and patients with eating disorders.
-Additional services at Adolescent Growth consist of education services, family psychoeducation and diet and exercise counseling.
+Adolescent Growth provides residential treatment, partial hospitalization/day treatment and outpatient treatment.
+Adolescent Growth offers group therapy, dialectical behavior therapy and couples/family therapy to children / adolescents.
+Adolescent Growth also supports people requiring dual diagnosis treatment, patients with eating disorders and children/adolescents with serious emotional disturbance.
+Additional services at Adolescent Growth consist of family psychoeducation, diet and exercise counseling and education services.

 Learn MoreStreamwood Behavioral Health Care System is a mental health clinic in Streamwood, Illinois, located at 1400 East Irving Park Road, 60107.
-Streamwood Behavioral Health Care System offers partial hospitalization/day treatment, telemedicine/telehealth and outpatient treatment.
-Streamwood Behavioral Health Care System provides group therapy, trauma therapy and dialectical behavior therapy to adults, young adults and children / adolescents.
-Streamwood Behavioral Health Care System also supports veterans, transitional age young adults and children/adolescents with serious emotional disturbance.
-Some other services provided by Streamwood Behavioral Health Care System include case management, integrated primary care services and suicide prevention services.
+Streamwood Behavioral Health Care System offers partial hospitalization/day treatment, outpatient treatment and hospital inpatient treatment.
+Streamwood Behavioral Health Care System provides cognitive behavioral therapy, couples/family therapy and trauma therapy to young adults, adults and children / adolescents.
+Streamwood Behavioral Health Care System also supports LGBT, military families and veterans.
+Some other services provided by Streamwood Behavioral Health Care System include integrated primary care services, illness management and recovery and family psychoeducation.

 Learn MoreKenneth Young Center Schaumburg Township is a mental health facility in Hoffman Estates, IL, located at 1 Illinois Boulevard, in the 60169 zip code.
 Kenneth Young Center Schaumburg Township provides outpatient treatment.
-Kenneth Young Center Schaumburg Township provides individual psychotherapy, psychotropic medication and cognitive behavioral therapy to children / adolescents and young adults.
-Kenneth Young Center Schaumburg Township also supports transitional age young adults, children/adolescents with serious emotional disturbance and people requiring dual diagnosis treatment.
+Kenneth Young Center Schaumburg Township provides dialectical behavior therapy, cognitive behavioral therapy and individual psychotherapy to children / adolescents and young adults.
+Kenneth Young Center Schaumburg Township also supports people with serious mental illness, transitional age young adults and people requiring dual diagnosis treatment.
 Some other services available at Kenneth Young Center Schaumburg Township include case management.

 Learn MoreAdvocate Good Samaritan Hospital Center For Mental Health is one of mental health facilities in Downers Grove, Illinois, located at 3815 Highland Avenue, 60515 zip code.
-Advocate Good Samaritan Hospital Center For Mental Health provides partial hospitalization/day treatment, telemedicine/telehealth and hospital inpatient treatment.
-Advocate Good Samaritan Hospital Center For Mental Health provides cognitive behavioral therapy, trauma therapy and integrated dual diagnosis disorder treatment to young adults, seniors 65 or older and adults.
-Advocate Good Samaritan Hospital Center For Mental Health also supports people requiring dual diagnosis treatment, people with trauma and people with PTSD.
-Additional services provided at Advocate Good Samaritan Hospital Center For Mental Health include psychosocial rehabilitation services, mentoring/peer support/consumer-run services and suicide prevention services.
+Advocate Good Samaritan Hospital Center For Mental Health provides telemedicine/telehealth, outpatient treatment and hospital inpatient treatment.
+Advocate Good Samaritan Hospital Center For Mental Health provides trauma therapy, integrated dual diagnosis disorder treatment and psychotropic medication to seniors 65 or older, young adults and adults.
+Advocate Good Samaritan Hospital Center For Mental Health also supports people with serious mental illness, people requiring dual diagnosis treatment and people with trauma.
+Additional services provided at Advocate Good Samaritan Hospital Center For Mental Health include chronic disease/illness management, psychosocial rehabilitation services and integrated primary care services.

 Learn MoreDu Page County Health Department Southeast Public Health Center is a mental health clinic in Westmont, IL, located at 422 North Cass Avenue, 60559 zip code area.
 Du Page County Health Department Southeast Public Health Center provides outpatient treatment.
-Du Page County Health Department Southeast Public Health Center offers individual psychotherapy, group therapy and couples/family therapy to adults, seniors 65 or older and children / adolescents.
-Du Page County Health Department Southeast Public Health Center also supports children/adolescents with serious emotional disturbance, people requiring dual diagnosis treatment and people with serious mental illness.
-Additional services offered at Du Page County Health Department Southeast Public Health Center include case management, integrated primary care services and diet and exercise counseling.
+Du Page County Health Department Southeast Public Health Center offers dialectical behavior therapy, cognitive behavioral therapy and individual psychotherapy to children / adolescents, seniors 65 or older and adults.
+Du Page County Health Department Southeast Public Health Center also supports people requiring dual diagnosis treatment, people with serious mental illness and children/adolescents with serious emotional disturbance.
+Additional services offered at Du Page County Health Department Southeast Public Health Center include case management, suicide prevention services and diet and exercise counseling.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.